z0w0/helm/README.md

   <a href="https://circleci.com/gh/z0w0/helm" title="CircleCI"><img src="https://circleci.com/gh/z0w0/helm.svg?style=svg" /></a>
 </p>

+Helm is currently **unmaintained** due to lack of time.
+If you would like to develop Helm further, please fork the project.

 ## Introduction

 Helm is a purely functional game engine written in Haskell and built with